mike-gimelfarb/meadery/README.md

 ## Run

-Commands are available directly at the top level, for example:
+Commands are provided using the keyword `mead` followed by the name of the command, for example to list all commands and calculate the attenuation:

 ```bash
 mead --help